Definition

 Digital adoption describes the full arc of a user's journey with a product, from first exposure through to habitual, proficient use of its key features.
 Unlike simple sign-up or activation metrics, digital adoption measures whether users truly integrate the product into their daily work.

 The concept matters because acquiring users who never reach proficiency wastes acquisition spend and inflates churn.
 A product with high sign-up rates but low digital adoption has a leaky bucket problem.
-Teams that track adoption holistically can pinpoint where users stall and design targeted interventions.
+Teams that track adoption end to end can pinpoint where users stall and design targeted interventions.

 Digital adoption applies at multiple levels.
 Individual users adopt specific features.
 Teams adopt shared workflows.
 Organizations adopt entire platforms.
 Each level requires different strategies.
 The PM Tool Picker can help teams evaluate which tools best fit their adoption context.